grokpot/pdf-text-analysis/README.md

 ## Installation and Execution
 1. Check that `python` and `git` are properly installed.
 If not, google how to do that.
 2. Check that `pip` is installed.
 If not, google how to do that.
+3. Git clone this project
-3. Run `pip install -r requirements.txt`
+4. Run `pip install -r requirements.txt`
-4. Run `python3 runner.py`
+5. Run `python3 runner.py`

 ## TODOS
 * Keyword search functionality across folders/pdfs